shuichiro-endo/spider/Linux/README.md

 ```
 4. pipe (server), other (other spider)
+> [!IMPORTANT]
+> It is necessary to create a route in advance using pipes.
 > [!NOTE]
 > The pipe server can be connected by only one pipe client at a time.
 - ipv4